fvpmtinoco/.NetSimpleAuctioneer/README.md

 ## Assumptions
 1. A vehicle can participate in multiple auctions, as long as these auctions occur at different times.
 For example, once an auction closes, the vehicle is considered "released" and can be placed in another auction at a later time.
-2. The system will maintain only two core domains: Vehicles and Auction.
+2. The system will maintain only two core functionalities, auction and vehicle management.
 No additional domains will be introduced.

-## Key Design Features
+## Key Design Features ##

 ### Vertical Slice Architecture (VSA)
 The project employs [Vertical Slice Architecture (VSA)](https://www.milanjovanovic.tech/blog/vertical-slice-architecture) to organize all feature-specific logic (e.g., commands, handlers, models, validations) into modular slices.
 This approach ensures a maintainable and cohesive structure.

 - **Self-Contained Endpoints**: Each endpoint (e.g., `AddTruck`, `AddSUV`, `StartAuction`) is fully self-contained, minimizing dependencies and simplifying development.
 - **VSA** was chosen over Clean Architecture due to its lower overhead, making it better suited for this project's scope, which includes only eight endpoints and relatively straightforward business logic.
-- **When to Consider Clean Architecture**: Given assumption #2, I considered VSA a suitable choice for this scenario.
-However, if the complexity were to increase beyond this scope, Clean Architecture would help enforce better separation of concerns to avoid tight coupling between layers, ensuring that the core business logic remains stable even as the application layer evolves more frequently.
 - **Shared Resources**: Common services, repositories, and shared logic are housed in a dedicated `Shared` folder, intended for reusability and consistency across features.

+  ### Why was not Clean Architecture applied? ###
+  - Although considered, given assumption #2, I considered VSA a suitable choice for this scenario.
+However, if the complexity was to increase beyond this scope, Clean Architecture would help enforce better separation of concerns to avoid tight coupling between layers, ensuring that the core business logic remains stable even as the application layer evolves more frequently.

 ### Resilience in Database Connection (Polly)
 The project uses Polly for resilience, implementing retry and circuit breaker policies for handling transient database failures.
 Retry attempts are made a set number of times with exponential backoff, while the circuit breaker prevents further retries after repeated failures.